How To Start A Nonprofit In Nebraska

 Our nonprofit formation service includes free year of registered agent, bylaws, website, domain & more.

-NE Nonprofit Articles of Incorporation Requirements
+Nebraska Nonprofit Articles of Incorporation Requirements

 To incorporate a Nebraska nonprofit, you must file the Nonprofit Articles of Incorporation with the Nebraska Secretary of State.
 Unfortunately, Nebraska doesn’t provide a form for your articles of incorporation, so you’ll need to prepare the document yourself, print it and mail it, or upload the file to the state’s Corporate Document eDelivery system.
-Click on any number below to see what information is required by the state.

-Nebraska charges $30 to file with a paper form.
+Nebraska charges $30 to file Nonprofit Articles of Incorporation with a paper form.
 If you file online, it’ll cost you $25 plus a $2 statutory filing fee, for a total of $27.

-Your Nebraska nonprofit will have to publish a notice of incorporation in a local newspaper for three consecutive weeks after you submit your Articles of Incorporation, per NE Code §21-19,173.
+Your Nebraska nonprofit will have to publish a Notice of Incorporation in a local newspaper for three consecutive weeks after you submit your Articles of Incorporation, per NE Code §21-19,173.
 Nonprofit corporations need to list the following: name; whether they’re public benefit,mutual benefit or religious; registered agent and office, name and address of incorporator and whether or not the corporation will have members.

 Get a Federal EIN from the IRS